Data Centers in Osijek

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Croatia currently offers no specific tax incentives for data center development or operation.
-The standard corporate tax rules apply, providing a straightforward and predictable financial environment for investment.
+Tax Advantage For Data Centers: Croatia does not offer specific tax incentives for data center construction or operation.
+The financial climate provides the stability and predictability of a standard EU tax framework, which simplifies compliance for multinational companies.

 Natural Disaster Risk